Pericardial Mesothelioma: Rare Heart Cancer

 What Is Pericardial Mesothelioma?

-Pericardial mesothelioma is a rare cancer that develops in the pericardium: the thin membrane surrounding the heart.
-It represents less than 1% of all mesothelioma cases, making it the second rarest form after testicular mesothelioma.
+Pericardial mesothelioma is a rare cancer that develops in the pericardium, the thin membrane surrounding the heart.
+CDC US Cancer Statistics recorded 121 pericardial cases out of 63,620 total US mesothelioma diagnoses between 2003 and 2022 (about 0.2%), making it one of the rarest forms alongside tunica vaginalis (testicular) mesothelioma.

 Often Diagnosed Late